enow.com Web Search

 en.wikipedia.org/wiki/List_of_bog_bodies

 This is a list of bog bodies grouped by location of discovery.
 Bog bodies, or bog people, are the naturally preserved corpses of humans and some animals recovered from peat bogs.
-The bodies have been most commonly found in the Northern European countries of Denmark, Germany, The Netherlands, the United Kingdom, and Ireland.
+The bodies have been most commonly found in the northern European countries of Denmark, Germany, the Netherlands, the United Kingdom, and Ireland.

-5. Bog body - Wikipedia
+5. List of bogs - Wikipedia

 6. Clochar na gCon - Wikipedia